 Natural gas provides almost a third of the energy used by U.S. industry.
 It is used for on-site electricity generation (fueling boilers and turbines); for process heat to melt glass, process food, preheat metals, and dry various products; and for combined heat and power (CHP) systems.
-Natural gas is also used as a material input itself—as a feedstock—to make products such as fertilizers, chemicals, and plastics in processes that do no emit greenhouse gases.
+Natural gas is also used as a material input itself—as a feedstock—to make products such as fertilizers, chemicals, and plastics in processes that do not emit greenhouse gases.

 Residential and commercial buildings

+Natural gas may also increase the overall efficiency of consumer energy when used for electricity generation on site through fuel cells and microturbines.
+Natural gas-powered fuel cells use natural gas and air to create electricity and usable heat through an electrochemical process rather than combustion, meaning fuel cells are highly efficient compared to other forms of distributed generation and produce relatively low emissions.
+Fuel cell technology has been around for decades but has not been widely deployed due to concerns about cost and durability.
 Microturbines are small combustion turbines approximately the size of a refrigerator with individual unit outputs of up to 500 kilowatts (kW).
 They can be fueled by natural gas, hydrogen, propane, or diesel.
 Like fuel cells, microturbines can achieve much higher energy efficiencies, because the electricity and waste heat generated can be used on site.